pyhertz99/Heisenberg-XXZ/README.md

 - other files are intended to either create, save or plot particular examples
 - these files can save samples in the data/ folder (create it with subfolders domain-wall, neel and single-spin if not included) and analyse already saved samples
 - for further info on this topic see the notes/spin-models.pdf file (czech)

+This program was developed with the support of SFG, Faculty of Mathematics and Physics, Charles University, Prague, Czech Republic.